A Comprehensive Guide to Case Interview Prep [tips updated 2021]

 The main thing that recruiters are looking for in case study interviews is whether or not they’d feel comfortable putting a candidate in front of a client.
 To assess that, they ask themselves these questions:

-When you’re starting your case interview preparation, it’s important to remember that the “right answer” is not simply a conclusion, but the methodical, the well-structured process used to reach the conclusion.
+When you’re starting your consulting interview prep, it’s important to remember that the “right answer” is not simply a conclusion, but the methodical, the well-structured process used to reach the conclusion.

 To answer a case question correctly, you must: